isaykatsman/isaykatsman.github.io/_posts/2016-3-26-Spectral-Clustering.md

 \}

 This clustering algorithm works fairly well, and given a reasonable $$k$$, often finds good clusters for fairly convex data.
-However, it isn't perfect and there are cases when it fails miserably.
+However, it isn't perfect and there are cases where it fails miserably.

 ## Motivation for More Advanced Clustering ##